 An information security systems degree integrates technical skills with policy creation and organizational leadership.
-Many schools require applicants to complete a graduate entrance exam (like the GRE) and demonstrate professional experience in computer programming or information systems management.
-Most schools also require applicants to have earned a master’s degree, though some schools do offer integrated master’s and doctorate programs.
+Many schools require applicants to complete a graduate entrance exam (such as the GRE) and demonstrate professional experience in computer programming or information systems management.
+Most schools also require applicants to have a master’s degree; however, some schools do offer integrated master’s and doctoral programs.

-The Ph.D. curriculum focuses on applied research in data security, providing practical solutions to real-world problems.
-As such, students study advanced computer programming fieldwork, data analytics, and quantitative and qualitative research methods.
-Many schools offer concentrations for specific careers, like healthcare information, human-computer interaction design, and information assurance.
-Depending on the program, expect to spend three to seven years completing upwards of 60 credits.
+The Ph.D. curriculum focuses on applied research in data security, which provides practical solutions to real-world problems.
+Students study advanced computer programming fieldwork, data analytics, and both quantitative and qualitative research methods.
+Many schools offer concentrations for specific careers, like healthcare information, human-computer interaction design and information assurance.
+One should expect to spend three to seven years completing upwards of 60 credits (this varies by program).
 Online programs often offer flexibility for working professionals, though some require on-campus or fieldwork components.

-The dissertation provides a comprehensive evaluation of what you've learned and your ability to apply independent research to organizational challenges.
-You often work with a team of mentors to develop a topic in your area of interest and conduct research and data analysis.
-It can take several terms to complete the dissertation, capped by an oral defense that evaluates your research methodology, conclusions, and communication skills.
-The dissertation allows for greater specialization in your chosen field.
+The dissertation provides a comprehensive evaluation of what students have learned and their ability to apply independent research to organizational challenges.
+Students often work with a team of mentors to develop a topic in their area of interest as well as conduct research and data analysis.
+It can take several terms to complete the dissertation, which is typically capped by an oral defense of a student’s research methodology, conclusions and communication skills.

 What Else Can I Expect From an Online Doctorate in Information Systems Security Program?

-While exact course requirements vary, earning an information systems security degree online builds upon your prior training in computer science and programming.
-Expect to study theoretical principles and demonstrate the practical application of those principles through projects and a dissertation and oral defense.
+While exact course requirements vary, earning an information systems security degree online builds upon one’s prior training in computer science and programming.
+Expect to study theoretical principles and demonstrate the practical application of those principles through projects, a dissertation and an oral defense.

 Curriculum for an Online Doctoral Degree in Information Systems Security